NJASK REVIEW

 1

-• shows limited to no understanding of the problem’s mathematical concepts and principles
+• shows limited to no understanding of the problems mathematical concepts and principles

 • may misuse or fail to use mathematical terms